opendr-eu/opendr/docs/reference/object-detection-2d-nms-seq2seq_nms.md

   Specifies the maximum number of RoIs provided to seq2Seq-nms model as input.
 - **datasets_folder**: *str, default='./datasets'*\
   Specifies the path to the folder where the datasets are stored.
+- **use_ssd**: *bool, default=False*\
+  If set to True, RoIs fromm SSD are fed to the seq2Seq-nms model.
+Otherwise, RoIs from the default detector of the specified dataset are used as input.